When is a vehicle considered abandoned?

 - If we are unable to identify the owner, which can take some time, then we would look to take enforcement action and may issue a 24 hour or 7 day statutory notice to remove the vehicle, depending on its location.
 On expiry of this time period we would remove and dispose of the vehicle.

-To check if a vehicle is taxed please visit the DVLA website on GOV.UK.
-You will need the full registration and the make of the vehicle.
+Check if a vehicle is taxed on GOV.UK to do this, you will need the full registration and the make of the vehicle.
 If a vehicle is untaxed or SORN and is being kept on the highway you can follow the link from this page to report it to the DVLA directly.

 For further information or advice: